CivAIgentics/Jett/SERVICE_CARDS_README.md

 # Service Cards Integration

 ## Overview
-Jacky 2.0 now automatically displays relevant service cards when keywords are detected in conversation.
-Service cards provide quick access to City of Midland resources, contact information, and online services.
+Jett now automatically displays relevant service cards when keywords are detected in conversation.
+Service cards provide quick access to City of Odessa resources, contact information, and online services.

 ## How It Works

 ### 1. Keyword Detection
 - When the user speaks or types, and when the AI agent responds, the system analyzes the text for keywords
-- Keywords are matched against a comprehensive database of City of Midland services
+- Keywords are matched against a comprehensive database of City of Odessa services
 - The system is **broad and lenient** - it catches various phrasings and synonyms

 ### 2. Automatic Display